otto-de/trackrdrd/README.rst

 * export PATH=$PREFIX/bin:$PREFIX/sbin:$PATH

-``PKG_CONFIG_PATH`` might also have to include pkg-config directories for other requirements, such as the ActiveMQ C++ libraries, if they have been installed into non-default locations.
+``PKG_CONFIG_PATH`` might also have to include pkg-config directories for other requirements, such as the Kafka client library, if they have been installed into non-default locations.

 If the Varnish installation against which ``trackrdrd`` is *run* has a non-standard location, it is necessary to specify runtime paths to the